Itvisors/mendix-Lightbox/README.md

 - When the page receives a single image as parameter, use a nanoflow that creates a list with a single item.
 This avoids an additional server roundtrip
 - Configure the onClose action to close the page, or call a microflow/nanoflow that at least closes the current page
 - Open the page, the lightbox will appear
+- If it is possible there are no images at all, check this before opening the page with the widget and show a relevant message, or hide the button that shows the page.